mrowe/mikerowecode.com/_posts/2008-06-01-spaces-becomes-usable.md

+---
+layout: post
-Spaces becomes usable in OS X 10.5.3
+title: Spaces becomes usable in OS X 10.5.3
+---

 [Spaces][] was one of the most anticipated features in Leopard, at least for Unix/X11 refugees like myself.
 X has had virtual desktops